 Rather than managing their behaviour for them, direct support colleagues use skills that begin to enable young people to "self-manage".
 This requires the ability to challenge young people to own their behaviour, and the capacity to work flexibly and consistently with sanctions.
-Colleagues model positive relationships that acknowledge the coownership of power and that is clearly negotiated.
+Colleagues model positive relationships that acknowledge the co-ownership of power and that is clearly negotiated.
 These are managed by colleagues in such a way that opportunities for emotional learning emerge from these interactions such as managing conflict, working through the consequences of ambivalent feelings and developing the ability to tolerate and stay with the peaks and troughs of intense emotions.

 When sanctions are experienced as consistent, but also as flexible and negotiable, young people begin to appreciate that negotiation is a part of relationships; and that they have to find a way through in a way that can be brought into line with their 'desires'.
-To enable this to happen, direct support colleagues engage young people skillfully in ways that mix "generic" support skills and "psychologically-informed" thinking.
+To enable this to happen, direct support colleagues engage young people skilfully in ways that mix "generic" support skills and "psychologically-informed" thinking.

-Part of this is providing clear but graded sanctions within services in response to "unwelcome" behaviour that can "flex" to individual need.
+Part of this is providing clear but graded sanctions that can "flex" to individual need in response to unwelcome behaviour within services.